 Becoming a good product manager needs great self-management.
 As you will always be on a tight schedule, you’ll have to devise self-management strategies to deliver the desired results at the right time.

 You cannot become a good product manager without well-developed skills and high EQ.
 You need the right company to showcase your skills.
 So, finding a company that fits your abilities is an important task.

-If you are someone who likes to take things into their hands, then the role of a product manager is best suited for you.
-A product manager is like a Ringleader who conducts interviews, formulates strategies besides performing other tasks to develop a product that meets the expectations of the customers and businesses.
+If you are someone who is self-independent and proficient in performing complex tasks on your own, then the role of a product manager is best suited for you.
+A product manager is like a Ringleader who conducts interviews and formulates strategies besides performing other tasks to develop a product.

 Some people love to keenly observe everything around them.
 If you are someone who is good at reading semantics, then product manager is an ideal job role for you.
-Here you interact with the customers, keenly observe them, make inferences from the discussions and implement them into the product design and promotion.
+You can interact with the customers, keenly observe them, make inferences from the discussions, and implement them into the product design and promotion.